toshioendo/hoalgos/README.md

 Dense matrix multuply with recursive divide and conquer

+* all pairs shortest path (algos/apsp)

+Solve all pairs shortest path problem by Floyd-Warshall algorithm with recursive divide and conquer approach

 ## References

 Toshio Endo.
 Applying Recursive Temporal Blocking for Stencil Computations to Deeper Memory Hierarchy.
 In proceedings of the 7th IEEE Non-Volatile Memory Systems and Applications Symposium (NVMSA 2018).
 Aug 2018.